 Why Sensory Kids Get Zoomies Before Bed (And How to Calm Them Without a Battle)

 If your child turns into a feral kangaroo the second pyjamas go on… welcome to the club.
 The running.
 The jumping.
 The flapping.
 The spinning.
 The sudden urge to parkour off the sofa like they’ve just downed three espressos.
 Bedtime hits and instead of winding down, they’re winding UP .
 Before you blame sugar, screen time, or your parenting skills (spoiler: it’s not you), here’s the truth: 👉 Bedtime zoomies are incredibly common for sensory and autistic kids — and they’re not bad behaviour.
-They’re regulation.
-Why Sensory Kids Get Zoomies Before Bed 1.
+They’re regulation. 🛌 Start Here: The Sensory Sleep Toolkit If bedtime battles, night waking, or 4am chaos are your biggest struggle — this is your complete guide to what actually helps. 🌙 Read the Full Sleep Toolkit Why Sensory Kids Get Zoomies Before Bed 1.
 They’ve Held It Together All Day School.
 Rules.
 Noise.
 Transitions.
 Social stuff.
-By bedtime, their nervous system has had enough and needs to release all that built-up energy.
-Zoomies = pressure valve opening.
-2. Their Body Is Seeking Sensory Input Movement helps regulate the nervous system.
-Jumping, spinning, flapping, crashing into cushions — it’s their body saying: “I need input to calm down.”
-Ironically, stillness ...
+By bedtime, their nervous system has had enough and needs to release all that built-up ...